 The University of Wisconsin-Madison is known for an environment that supports innovation and collaboration across departments, schools and colleges.
 The Grainger Institute for Engineering will foster that environment.
 The Grainger Foundation’s commitment will create an endowment for professorships, faculty scholar awards and postdoctoral fellowships, with additional support for new faculty from UW-Madison, the UW-Madison Vilas Trust, and the College.
 In total, the funding will enable the College to hire 25 new faculty.
 This commitment will enable the College to attract clusters of top engineering faculty to define new research directions through the Grainger Institute for Engineering.

-We are currently seeking candidates for tenure-track faculty positions in energy and sustainability.
-Candidates with truly outstanding accomplishments in any area of research of importance to energy and sustainability will be considered for the positions.
+We are currently seeking candidates for tenure-track faculty positions in energy and sustainability, as well as tenured and tenure-track positions in accelerated materials discovery.
+Candidates with truly outstanding accomplishments in any area of research of importance to energy and sustainability or accelerated materials discovery will be considered for the positions.
 Particular application areas of interest include (but are not limited to) accelerated materials discovery, advanced manufacturing, materials sustainability, health care, neuroengineering, bioengineering, transportation, and food safety.